Situating Solidarities: social challenges for science and technology studies

 Date and Start Time 17 September, 2014 at 10:30

-The papers will be presented in the order shown and in one session
+The papers will be presented in the order shown and grouped 4-4 between sessions

 This track is closed to new paper proposals.